Enjoy The Wonder of Tech in The Philadelphia Inquirer.

-If you’ve ever observed two people sitting side by side texting each other, you’ve probably realized that communication is increasingly through the written rather than the spoken word.
+If you’ve ever observed two people sitting side by side textingΒ each other, you’ve probably realized that communication is increasingly through the written rather than the spoken word.
 Conveying your intentions through the written word has its limitations.
 You can’t use facial expressions, tone of voice or gestures to relay your intended meaning.
 Words alone must suffice unless you enlist the aid of emoticons.

 Emoticons, literally emotions plus icons, aren’t new.
 They have been around since the 1800′s but the digital age has increased their use, if not their acceptance, as a suitable form of communication.
 Unlike chocolate, loved nearly universally, emoticons divide the world.
 Those who love emoticons pepper their writings with smiley faces aplenty while those who hate emoticons cringe every time they see punctuation enlisted to convey emotion.

 Whether you love or hate emoticons, you need to be intimately familiar with them as their use is spreading far and wide.
-If you’re in the middle of a Facebook chat, instant messaging session or text conversation, you don’t want to by stumped trying to figure out what :-bd means.
+If you’re in the middle of a Facebook chat, instant messaging session or text conversation, you don’t want to by stumped trying to figure out what [nosmiley]Β :-bd [/nosmiley] means.
 (It means “thumbs up”, a good thing.)

 What You Need to Know